vinay-jain-1/berkeley_car_sales/README.md

 1. I believe I met the key business ask.
 I was able to successfully identify the importance of various features in identifying the price of a used car.
 Details about the key findings are in the next section.
 2. The quality of the model was defined using a few metrics: R², RMSE and MSE.
     - **R² score: 0.83**: An R² value of 0.83 for predicting the price of used cars is generally considered a very good score.
 It indicates that my model explains 83% of the variance in car prices, which is a strong performance for this type of problem.
-        - The high R² suggests that your model has successfully captured the relationships between:
+        - The high R² suggests that the model has successfully captured the relationships between:
             - the features: 'year', 'manufacturer', 'model', 'condition', 'cylinders', 'fuel', 'odometer', 'title_status', 'transmission', 'type', 'paint_color', 'state', 'region', and the age-odometer interaction AND
             - the target variable 'price'.
         - It implies that the feature engineering efforts and model selection were effective in representing the factors that influence used car prices.